charlieSplittstoser/ImageExaminer/README.md

 ## Operations

 ### Randomize Image Colors
-This operation will randomize all colors of an image.
+This operation will randomize all colors in an image.
 Any pixels that originally had the same RGB value will also share the same random RGB value after the operation.
 Depending on the image, it may be possible to faintly see the outlines of the original image.

 Each unique color in the original photo undergoes the following operation: